effizientest/Open-Data-EPC/README.md

 # Open-Data-EPC
-Results from the EPC4SES.eu project
+Results from the EPC4SES.eu project haus_....xml is the xml data used to build the digital twin schema.json is the schema used to simulate the building for the evaluation of the model predictive control.
 This repository is featuring open code from the Eranet EPC4SES project. see also http://epc4ses.eu